yeojz/metalsmith-react-templates/README.md

 [![PRs Welcome][pr-welcome-badge]][pr-welcome-link]

 ## About

-`metalsmith-react-templates` is a [metalsmith](http://www.metalsmith.io/) plugin to render files using [React](https://facebook.github.io/react/) based templates.
+`metalsmith-react-templates` is a [metalsmith](http://www.metalsmith.io/) plugin to render files using JSX templates like [React](https://facebook.github.io/react/) and [Preact](https://github.com/developit/preact).

-There is also support for other JSX oriented libraries like [Preact](https://github.com/developit/preact)
+It is extensible, and thus could be expanded to support other similar libraries like [Inferno](https://github.com/infernojs/inferno) as long as they have support server-side rendering.

 ## Installation